zengularity/benji/google/README.md

-# Google Cabinet
+# Google Benji

-Cabinet module for Google Cloud Storage.
+Benji module for Google Cloud Storage.

 ## Build

 The project is using [SBT](http://www.scala-sbt.org/).

     sbt compile

 **Run the tests:** The integration tests can be executed with SBT, after having configured the required account with the appropriate [`src/test/resources/local.conf`](./src/test/resources/local.conf.sample) and `src/test/resources/gcs-test.json` files.